elgeeko1/elgeeko1-roon-server-ansible/README.md

 which is the most secure configuration that still allows Roon to discover all RAAT devices.

+*Warning* macvlan network mode does not work over wireless connections.

-Macvlan network mode is set by the following role variables:
+macvlan network mode is set by the following role variables:
 ```
 roon_network_mode: macvlan
 roon_network_macvlan: